amazon-connect/amazon-connect-chatjs/README.md

 ## Handle Browser Refresh

 Reconnect to an active chat after refreshing the browser.
-Call the `CreateParticipantConnection` API on refresh with the same `ParticipantToken` generated from the initial `ShatChatContact` request.
+Call the `CreateParticipantConnection` API on refresh with the same `ParticipantToken` generated from the initial `StartChatContact` request.

 ### Reference